Computational Foundations for Strategic Coopetition: Formalizing Trust and Reputation Dynamics: Empirical Validation: The Renault-Nissan Alliance

 \subsection{Case Overview: The Renault-Nissan Alliance (1999-2025)}

 The Renault-Nissan Alliance represents one of the most significant cross-border automotive partnerships in history, spanning 25+ years across five distinct relationship phases \cite{koroleva2016concept,mikami2022opportunism}.
+The venture represented canonical coopetition: both firms competed intensely in automotive markets while collaborating on critical platform development and manufacturing capacity \cite{velu2018coopetition}.
+The relationship exhibited the value creation tensions characteristic of coopetitive arrangements, where partners must balance cooperative value generation with competitive value appropriation \cite{ryan2025value}.
 The partnership began in 1999 when Renault acquired 36.8\% of Nissan's equity for \$5.4 billion and dispatched Carlos Ghosn to lead Nissan's turnaround from near-bankruptcy \cite{toma2017strategic,segrestin2005partnering}.
 The alliance achieved remarkable success through the 2000s and 2010s, with both companies maintaining operational autonomy while achieving substantial synergies in platform development, component purchasing, and technology sharing \cite{koroleva2016concept,toma2017strategic}.
 By 2017, the alliance became the world's largest automotive group by combined sales volume, surpassing Toyota and Volkswagen \cite{toma2017strategic,mikami2022opportunism}.

 However, the partnership entered severe crisis in November 2018 when Ghosn was arrested in Tokyo on financial misconduct charges that were widely perceived as orchestrated by Nissan executives seeking to prevent deeper integration with Renault \cite{mikami2022opportunism}.
 This crisis revealed deep-seated mistrust and triggered a period of strained cooperation from 2018-2023 \cite{nissan2023alliance}.
 Current phases (2023-present) involve tentative recovery efforts under new leadership seeking to restore partnership functionality while maintaining organizational independence \cite{nissan2023completion}.